zognin/tp/docs/UserGuide.md

 Format: `tab INDEX`

 * Switches to the tab corresponding to the specified INDEX.
-INDEX must be 1 or 2
+INDEX must be 1 or 2.
-  * Index 1 corresponds to the Home tab
+  * Index 1 corresponds to the Home tab.
-  * Index 2 corresponds to the Inventory tab
+  * Index 2 corresponds to the Inventory tab.

 Example:

-* `tab 1` switches to the Home tab
+* `tab 1` switches to the Home tab.

 ### 3.3 Client